thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/docs/api-kafka-spark-aws-pipeline.md

 7# Read messages from the beginning of the topic for debugging (console consumer) docker exec -it kafka kafka-console-consumer \
   --bootstrap-server kafka:19092 \
---topic api_events \
+  --topic names_topic \
   --from-beginning
 This will print out any messages in the topic (in their raw JSON form).
 If you see JSON lines appearing that match the API data, congratulations – you have a live stream of events in Kafka!
 (Remember to stop the console consumer with Ctrl+C when done, or it will continue running, waiting for new